Our group is currently working on the following projects:

 Heterozygosity and fitness in fur seals

 Pinnipeds are challenging to study as they are semi-aquatic, breed in remote and crowded colonies, and can be highly aggressive.
-Fortunately, a scaffold walkway above a colony of Antarctic fur seals at Bird Island, South Georgia, allows all of the animals that come ashore to be studied with minimal disturbance.
+Fortunately, a scaffold walkway above a colony of Antarctic fur seals (Arctocephalus gazella) at Bird Island, South Georgia, allows all of the animals that come ashore to be studied with minimal disturbance.
 In collaboration with Dr Jaume Forcada of the British Antarctic Survey, we have analysed genetic samples collected over two decades to discover the parentage of over a thousand pups.
 A remarkable picture of breeding behaviour has emerged.
 The most successful males appear to arrive first in the colony, stay for more days per season and come ashore for more seasons in total.
 However, although the traditional picture is one in which males fight each other for access to females, the opposite appears to be true; males stay rooted to the spot while females appear to actively choose their partners.
 We have also shown that heterozygosity correlates with virtually every male fitness trait measurable, including territory-holding ability, body size, reproductive success and even attractiveness.
 More recently, we found that increasingly frequent adverse climactic events correlated with low food availability have led to profound phenotypic changes in the population, including an 8% decline in pup birth weight since the mid 1980s.
 In parallel, average breeding female heterozygosity has increased by 17% over the past two decades, consistent with a temporal increase in the strength of viability selection on homozygous offspring.
-We are now using the latest genomic tools to explore this phenomenon in greater detail.
+We are now using a high-density single nucleotide polymorphism array to explore this phenomenon in greater detail.

 Funded by: the DFG